equinor/template-fastapi-react/docs/how-to/using-git.md

 ## Basic principles
-Whenever the devleoper makes any code changes, a new Pull Request (PR) should be created.
+Whenever a developer makes changes to the code, a new Pull Request (PR) should be created.
 The new PR should branch out from the main branch.
 Ideally, each PR will do one thing (one new feature, fix one bug, etc).
 Keeping PRs small will simplify the code review process significantly.
 Also, a PR should be connected to an active issue from the project board.